 - Availability of and cost of transportation

-- Poor roads
+- Poor roads and infrastructure

 - Geography e.g. mountainous terrain, rivers